Hai Rui: Biography

 Hai Rui, was born in Haikou, Hainan on January 23, 1513.
 His father died when he was three, and he was raised by his Muslim mother.
 His great-great-grandfather was an Arab named Hai Da-er (海答兒, Haidar, an Arabic name), and his mother was from a Muslim (Hui) family with ancestry that originated from the Indian subcontinent.
 Hai himself however was noted primarily as a Neo-Confucianist and never discussed Islam in his Confucian works.

 Hai took the Imperial examination but was unsuccessful, and his official career only began in 1553, when he was 39, with a humble position as clerk of education in Fujian.
 He gained a reputation for his uncompromising adherence to upright morality, scrupulous honesty, poverty, and fairness.
-This won him widespread popular support, evinced among other things by his being enshrined while alive; but he also made many enemies in the bureaucracy.
+This won him widespread popular support, evidenced among other things by his being enshrined while alive; but he also made many enemies in the bureaucracy.
 Nevertheless, he was called to the capital Beijing and promoted to the junior position of secretary of ministry of Revenue.
 In 1565, he submitted a memorial strongly criticizing the Jiajing Emperor for the neglect of his duties and bringing disaster to the country, for which he was sentenced to death in 1566.
 He was released after the Emperor died in early 1567.

 Hai was reappointed as a minor official serving at South Zhili under the Longqing Emperor, son and heir of Jiajing Emperor, but was soon forced to resign in 1570 after complaints were made over his overzealous handling of land-tenure issues.
 Major moneylenders in the prefecture were accused of lending at exorbitant rates to smaller landowners and tenants, then seizing their lands as collateral.
 Hai devoted considerable time to investigate these cases, pressing for the lands' return to their previous owners, but was in turn accused by officials of violating procedures and encouraging frivolous complaints and impeached by Tai Feng-Hsiang, a supervising secretary (御史, yushi).

 Hai Rui was promoted to censor-in-chief of Nanjing in 1586, but died in office a year later.
 He was given the posthumous name Zhong Jie (忠介).